Our laws are failing us!

 Our laws have absolutely no problem protecting against stealing by acknowledging the accurate definition for consent when someone takes your property.
 In fact Model Penal Code, created by the American Law Institute back in 1962, states:

 “Consent is ineffective if induced by force, duress or deception.”

 But this provision is totally disregarded in dealing with defiling acts.
 In Texas, when a woman attempted to report a sexual assault at her precinct, and pointed out the consent language in Texas’ Penal Code, – which is patterned directly from Model Penal Code – the Fort Worth Police Sergeant told her, “Consent is not an element of rape in Texas.”

 Even Model Penal Code’s discussion of consent is not actually a definition.
-It is a provision.
+It’s a provision.
 It addresses certain behaviors and tells you specific actions that could make your consent “ineffective.”
 This concept establishes an oxymoron because there is no such thing as ineffective consent.
-Consent simply does not exist if force, threat or deception is used to secure your agreement.
+Consent simply does not exist if force, fear or fraud is used to secure your agreement.

 Different forms of agreement do not measure up to consent